 The ‘da Vinci®’ is a wonderful surgical tool that adds an increased degree of instrument control remotely.
 It has usefulness in many surgical subspecialties, where it adds a degree of exactness to virtually every instrument motion.
 This has been well demonstrated in the field of urology, where at the time of robotically-assisted radical prostatectomy, nerve sparing is significantly improved.

-Although Dr. Sinervo and I have had the basic training in use of the robot, we are not using it at present for compelling reasons.
-I do, however, expect the majority of the obstacles to be removed over time.
-Here are some current reasons:
+Although Dr. Sinervo and I have had the basic training in use of the robot, our Center is not using it at present for compelling reasons.
+These include:

 As the manufacturer addresses these issues to our satisfaction, I do think there is a possibility that we will be using the da Vinci® robotic-assisted surgical system in the future, but it is not ready for us at this present time.

 Laparoscopy vs. Robotic Surgery for Endometriosis (LAROSE): a multicenter, randomized, controlled trial: https://www.ncbi.nlm.nih.gov/pubmed/28238489

 Retrospective analysis of robot-assisted versus standard laparoscopy in the treatment of pelvic pain indicative of endometriosis: https://www.ncbi.nlm.nih.gov/pubmed/27000908

 Is there a role for robotic surgery in endometriosis?
 By John Steege and Philippe Koninckx: